 In subsequent experiment, we conducted an ablation study to discern the relative importance of features, identifying those deemed crucial for inclusion in the final release and those that may be omitted.
 Table \ref{table:dataset} indicates the performance of different combinations of features.
 It can be concluded that features of the first row including Ripley's k-function and n are the most important features that we used them for training and testing the pipeline.
 All reported mae values underwent the K-fold cross validation method to mitigate the influence of random results.

-To visualize the performance of the pipeline with selected features and parameters we tested the pre-trained model on test dataset.
-Fig \ref{fig:4} shows the distribution of active cell for the best, median and the worst prediction based on the average mae values.
+To visualize the performance of the pipeline with selected features and parameters, we tested the pre-trained model on test dataset.
+Fig \ref{fig:4} shows the active cell distribution for the best prediction based on the average mae values.